sdemmitt/vps/README.md

 ```

 **F) Repeat Steps A - E**

 For each additional masternode created, repeat steps A - E with the following changes:

-*Replace 'airin_n1.conf' with 'airin_n2.conf' or 'airin_n3.conf'
+* Replace 'airin_n1.conf' with 'airin_n2.conf' or 'airin_n3.conf'

-*Use the added IPv4 addresses created in Vultr for each added masternode.
+* Use the added IPv4 addresses created in Vultr earlier for each added masternode.

-**Note: IP addresses should not be used more than once.**
+**Note: IP addresses cannot not be used more than once.**

 **G) Reboot**